Castle Stalker in Appin

 Loch Linnhe, Argyll & Bute

-A couple of photos taken against the light on a dullish day in April 2016.
+A few photographs taken against the light on a dullish day in late April.

 On the left horizon is the northern end of Lismore.

-Having been restored the castle has been in private hands for many years and is fully habitable.
-Visits can be arranged.
+Now restored the castle is in private hands and is fully habitable.

 The castle sits on an island named Eilean an Stalcaire and the smaller one nearby is Eilean a’ Ghaill.

 Stalcaire translates as hunter or stalker, hence the name.